Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 07/README.md

     * **Traffic Routing:**
         * **From Python Frontend to Redis Pod:** CNI ensures that the traffic routed by kube-proxy can traverse the cluster’s network infrastructure correctly to reach the selected Redis Pod.
         * **Pod-to-Pod Communication:** The CNI plugin implements the network routes and rules that enable communication between Pods across different nodes.
+   * Assigne Ip address to the pods
+   * Assigning NIC to the pods
+   * IPAM(IP Addresss management
+   * Network Policy Enforcement
+   * Pod-to-Pod Networking
+   * A CNI (Container Network Interface) plugin is a standardized framework that manages network connectivity for pods, enabling communication between them and external networks by configuring their network interfaces and handling IP address allocation.

 4. **Redis Pod Response:**
     * The selected Redis Pod processes the request and sends the response directly back to the originating Python frontend Pod.